 Many governments are harnessing Disruptive Technology to provide more efficient services to their citizens.
-For example, wearable technology has found its way into public sector and emergency response.
-The U.S. Department of Homeland Security is already funding a startup to develop wearable that can be used to improve public security.
+For example, wearable technology has found its way into a public sector and emergency response.
+The U.S. Department of Homeland Security is already funding a startup to develop a wearable that can be used to improve public security.

 A combination of geocoding and mobile data collection allows parks and natural resources agencies to be more proactive about managing urban forests and collecting tree data.
 Consequently, this method has replaced the traditional method of forest conservation.

 Video conferencing has disrupted business in prisons and jails, Technology has come with video visitation and families do not have to visit their relatives in prison.
-Governments are using telemedicine to lower prisoner health-care costs and to improve access to certain kinds of care for inmates.
+Governments are using telemedicine to lower prisoner healthcare costs and to improve access to certain kinds of care for inmates.

 Impacts on merchants

-Technology disruption makes impact on merchants mainly at the point of sales.
+Technology disruption makes an impacts on merchants mainly at the point of sales.
 New technological developments in payment may disrupt traditional forms of payment.
 Take a look at the Square company, a US-based mobile payment company.
 Square’s innovation brought new base of merchants and also disrupted cash and checks payments.
 Square is a financial services, merchant services aggregator and mobile payment company, it markets several software and hardware payments products, including Square Register and Square Reader, and has expanded into small business services such as Square Capital, a financing program, and Square Payroll.
 The “ease of use, simplicity and elegance” has made it a very preferable payment tool for merchants.